 Can Evidence-Based Teaching Techniques Address the Education Debt that Students of Color Are Owed?

-As colleges and universities become more diverse, higher education practitioners are questioning how they can create an equitable campus that supports students of color who often have distinct needs and challenges.
-Evidence-based teaching strategies (EBTs) have become increasingly popular among these practitioners, as the practices have been linked to positive academic outcomes (such as higher grades and better retention) and should, theoretically, benefit all students regardless of their background.
+As colleges and universities respond to demands for transformation, the need for equity-minded classroom practice in higher education is becoming increasingly apparent.
+Many higher education practitioners are questioning how they can create classroom communities that provide supportive and rigorous learning environments for students of color.
+Evidence-based teaching strategies (EBTs) have become increasingly popular among these practitioners, as the practices have been linked to positive academic outcomes (such as higher grades and better retention).
+EBTs should, theoretically, benefit all students regardless of their background.
+For instance, cultivating a sense of belonging in classrooms and on campus has been found to improve student performance.
 For instance, cultivating a sense of belonging in classrooms and on campus has been found to improve student performance.
 However, equity demands more than improved outcomes; truly pursuing equity in higher education means addressing the social and historical contexts that influence everyday policy and practice in ways that continuously create and maintain unequal access and opportunities for Black, Latinx, and Indigenous students.

 Truly pursuing equity in higher education means addressing the social and historical contexts that influence everyday policy and practice in ways that continuously create and maintain unequal access and opportunities for Black, Latinx, and Indigenous students.

-Research on EBTs have rarely addressed the social factors that affect the outcomes of students of color, and equity-minded practitioners must be vigilant in ensuring that these practices truly serve their student’s needs.
-Specifically, we must critically interrogate the “evidence” that has informed evidence-based approaches and center equity as we decide what constitutes good evidence.
-For instance, researchers studying belonging find that students with higher belonging are more likely to manage academic adjustment, use campus resources more, and perceive coursework as more relevant—all of which are positive outcomes.
-But much of this research does not examine these differences across demographic groups, so might we expect different results for students of color?
-Black, Latinx, and Indigenous students may not use campus resources because they are first-generation college students and unaware those resources exist; they may not “manage” academic adjustment because the campus norms do not culturally align with them.
-If this is the case, simply improving belonging will not have the same positive outcomes for these groups because there are additional factors that are going unaddressed.
-These are questions that must be explored before we suggest that there is good evidence that belonging and other EBTs actually lead to improved outcomes for students of color.
+Research on EBTs have rarely addressed the social factors that affect the outcomes of students of color, and equity-minded practitioners must be vigilant in ensuring that these practices truly serve their students’ needs.
+Specifically, we must critically interrogate the “evidence” that has informed evidence-based approaches and center equity as we decide what constitutes good evidence and for whom.
 Consequently, in this brief we identify the areas where research on EBTs lacks a critical, equity-minded orientation and offer suggestions on how future research can utilize an equity-first mindset.
 We present strategies that can be used by practitioners who hope to orient EBTs towards creating equitable learning environments for their students.
-In short, we propose that EBTs, when implemented with an equity-lens, have the potential to promote equitable experiences and outcomes for Black, Latinx, and Indigenous students and other underserved populations.
+In short, we propose that EBTs, when implemented through an equity-minded lens, have the potential to promote equitable experiences and outcomes for Black, Latinx, and Indigenous students and other underserved populations.

 Rejecting Deficit Based Orientations in Teaching and Learning